 The series, also called The Tale of the Five, continued with The Door Into Shadow in 1984 and The Door Into Sunset in 1992.
-After a hiatus spent working on other series (such as her YA Young Wizards series), media tie-in work for various major licenses (Star Trek, Marvel and DC) and film and TV (for SyFy, among others), Duane returned to the Middle Kingdoms universe with short fiction featuring the Rodmistresses Sirronde (the Sirronde's World series, in progress) and Lior (Lior and the Sea), and more recently the "Tales of the Five" prose miniseries of novella-length works bridging the time period in the Middle Kingdoms between the end of book three, The Door Into Sunset, and the beginning of the fourth and final book in the series.
+After a hiatus spent working on other projects (such as her YA Young Wizards series), media tie-in work for various major licenses (Star Trek, Marvel and DC) and film and TV (for SyFy, among others), Duane returned to the Middle Kingdoms universe with short fiction featuring the Rodmistresses Sirronde (the Sirronde's World series, in progress) and Lior (Lior and the Sea), and more recently the "Tales of the Five" prose miniseries of novel- and novella-length works bridging the time period in the Middle Kingdoms between the end of book three, The Door Into Sunset, and the beginning of the fourth and final book in the series.

 This last and long-awaited novel in the main sequence, The Door Into Starlight, is presently in progress.
 Please check this page at our site for more information.